dotnet/winforms/Documentation/issue-guide.md

 You can help us streamline our response time to your feedback and ideas by filing high-quality reports.

+## Known Issues

+If you encounter an issue using the latest .NET Core 3.0 SDK, please:

+1. Check out the [Centralized 3.0 Preview Known Issues document][.net-core-3.0-known-issues],
+1. Explore [this repositories issues][winforms-issues], and then
+1. [Open a new issue][new-issue] if there is none.

 ### High-quality bug reports

 In general, try to be specific.
 Get straight to the main point.
 Leave additional details, options, and alternatives to the end (hint: separate them visually).
 Don't write long bug reports, unless you have to.